-As a consequence of the preparation for IRB approach in Basel II, internal ratings have become available for all counterparts in the K&H portfolio.
+Internal ratings are available for all counterparts in the K&H portfolio.

-In KBC Group and thus in K&H, external ratings provided by the following External Credit Assessment Institutions are approved: Standard and Poor's, Fitch and Moody's.
+For exposures under standardized approach, external ratings provided by the following External Credit Assessment Institutions are approved: Standard and Poor's, Fitch and Moody's.
 No external ratings of Export Credit Agencies are used.
+For Hungarian government the following ratings were used: Standard and Poor's: BB; Moody's: Ba1; Fitch: BB+.